dstevensio/nodejs-class-intro/presenter/notes.md

 `.gitignore` file -> why exclude `node_modules`?

-app folder contains the web app we'll be building (navigate there, this will be CWD from now on)
+app folder contains the web app we'll be building (navigate there)

-touch README.md - good practice to have one!
+touch README.md - good practice to have one! put something in there - "Example Basic Express App"

 `npm init` - creates `package.json` with initial values, explain what package.json is